l3uddz/traktarr/README.md

 ## 3. Authenticate User(s) (optional)

-For reach user you want to access the private lists for (i.e. watchlist and/or custom lists), you will need to to authenticate that user.
+For each user you want to access the private lists for (i.e. watchlist and/or custom lists), you will need to to authenticate that user.

 Repeat the following steps for every user you want to authenticate: